644/compressimages/README.md

 -p PATH    path to save compressed images (default: $HOME/compressed) -nh        don't ignore directories starting with . or ..
 -depth INT limit find's maxdepth to INT
+-cc        convert images to JPG and PNG, compress, and keep the smallest file
 ```

 ## Examples